kPatch/BufficornRacer/README.md

-Bufficorn Racer is a fun video game where you can race against other players using a powerful creature called a Bufficorn - a mix between a buffalo and a unicorn.
-If you win races and score high, you can earn special digital rewards called NFTs.
-These rewards can be used to unlock new characters, customize your Bufficorn with unique upgrades, and give you special abilities to help you win races.
+Bufficorn Racer is a fun racing game that rewards players with NFT rewards for competing against other Bufficorns, and achieving higher scores.

+Bufficorn Racer is a thrilling racing game that puts players in the driver's seat of a unique and powerful Bufficorn - a mythical creature that combines the strength of a buffalo with the agility of a unicorn.
+As players compete in high-speed races across challenging tracks, they'll have the chance to earn exciting rewards in the form of non-fungible tokens (NFTs).

+These NFT rewards are more than just collectibles - they can be used to unlock new Bufficorn characters, customize Bufficorns with unique upgrades, and even unlock special abilities that give players an edge on the track.
+And because NFT metadata and asset is stored on a BNB Greenfield, players can be sure that their in-game assets hold utility and completely theirs to keep.

-The game also has a community of players who love Bufficorns, racing, and the stories behind ETHDenver.
-You can connect with other players through online leaderboards, social media, and in-game chat to share tips, strategies, and stories of your successes and failures.
+But Bufficorn Racer is more than just a game of speed and strategy - it's also a community of players who share a passion for Bufficorns, racing and the lore behind ETHDenver!!!
+Players can connect with others through online leaderboards, social media, and even in-game chat, sharing tips, strategies, and stories of their victories and defeats.

-If you enjoy racing games and want to win cool digital rewards while connecting with other players who love Bufficorns, then give Bufficorn Racer a try - it's the ultimate racing experience for Bufficorn enthusiasts and gamers alike!
+So if you're looking for an adrenaline-pumping racing game that rewards skill, strategy, and a bit of luck with valuable tokenized rewards, then look no further than Bufficorn Racer - the ultimate racing experience for Bufficorn enthusiasts and gamers alike!